baatzhm/Education_Homework/terra-form-getting-started.md

 }
 ```

-Initialize Terraform with the `init` command.
+Initialize Terraform with the `terraform init` command.
 The AWS provider will be installed.

 ```shell
 $ terraform init
 ```

+Check that your configuration is error-free.
+If your configuration is valid, Terraform will return a success message.

-You shoud check for any errors.
-If it ran successfully, provision the resource with the `apply` command.
+Provision your resource with the `terraform apply` command.

 ```shell
 $ terraform apply
 ```

-The command will take up to a few minutes to run and will display a message indicating that the resource was created.
+The command will take a few minutes to run.
+Once complete, a message will display indicating that the resource was created.

-Finally, destroy the infrastructure.
+## Destroy Infastructure
+Now that you have succesfully created infastructure with Terraform, you will use Terraform to destroy this infrastructure.

 ```shell
 $ terraform destroy
 ```

-Look for a message are the bottom of the output asking for confirmation.
-Type `yes` and hit ENTER.
-Terraform will destroy the resources it had created earlier.
+Type `yes` to destroy the infrastructure.
+Terraform will destroy the resources you created earlier.

+## Next steps
+That's it!
+You've just created and destroyed your first infastructure with Terraform!

+To learn how to create real infrastructures with your preferred cloud provider, see the [Terraform] Get Started (https://learn.hashicorp.com/terraform)  documentation.